jaesu968/shopping-list/README.md

     - Supports theming via CSS variables
     - Designed to work in `DetailView.vue`, and potentially other views

-- UpdateForm.vue - Edit Text Component
+- UpdateItem.vue - Edit Text Component
     - Reusable form for editing any text (list names, items, etc.)
     - Shows an input field with the current value
     - Has Save and Cancel buttons